 Stir-fried Prawns (Har Lok) in Orange Sauce Recipe:Cantonese Stir-fried Prawns in Orange Sauce (Har Lok): An oldie but a goodie, this is one of the first few recipes posted on The Burning Kitchen!
 Cantonese-style stir-fried king prawns (Har Lok) lightly coated in a sweet zesty orange dark sauce.
 Yummy!

-- Wash the prawns and pat dry and add the salt and leave to stand for 15 minutes
+Wash the prawns and pat dry.
+Marinate with the 3/4 tsp of salt and leave to stand for 15 minutes.

 - Cut the rind of the orange into thin strips